oneapi-src/oneDNN/doc/primitives/matmul.md

      * Runtime dimensions.
      * Three and higher dimensional matrices.
    - The layout of dropout mask has to be exactly the same as that of dst.
-   - f64 is only supported on Intel(R) Data Center GPU Max Series.

 3. **CPU**
    - Configuration with int8 source data type, s8 weight data type and f16